kiedtl/website/src/content/blog/hare.md

   `[better,more_efficient,less_bloated]` way than Rust does.
 And hey, wasn't this language supposed to be *simple*?)
-- Async I/O (well, whatever you do, don't make it a builtin thing and ruin the language's elegance like Rust did.)
+- Async I/O (well, whatever you do, don't make it a builtin thing and ruin the language's elegance like Rust.)
 - Closures (Sigh.
 If only closures weren't so hard.)

 ## Trying out the language